-Robin was a federal Crown from 1996 to 2009, when she left government for the challenges and excitement of private practice.
-She knows the system inside out.
-As a former wiretap agent, she was appointed by the federal court to assist with security certificate litigation, and had the highest level of security clearance.
+Robin was a federal Crown from 1996 to 2009.
+As a former wiretap agent, she was appointed by the federal court to assist with security certificate litigation.
 She has advised the Prime Minister’s office, and been involved in sensitive diplomatic efforts.
 During her time with government she was given an Award of Merit for her service.

 Robin was called to the Bar in 1996, after completing her law degree at Dalhousie.
 In 2008 she received an award of Distinction from Oxford University when she completed her Master of Studies in International Human Rights Law.

-Robin is a sought after legal educator.
-She is a regular speaker for the Law Society, the Advocate’s Society and the National Judicial Institute, as well as a teacher in the LLM Program at Osgoode (International Criminal Law), a trial advocacy instructor in the undergraduate law program, and team leader in the annual Intensive Trial Advocacy Workshop.
+Robin is a sought-after legal educator.
+She is a regular speaker for the Law Society, the Advocate’s Society and the National Judicial Institute, formerly a teacher in the LLM Program at Osgoode, a trial advocacy instructor in the undergraduate law program, and team leader in the annual Intensive Trial Advocacy Workshop.
+She is a former Director of the Criminal Lawyers Association, and presently serves on their Ethics Committee.
+She is a member of the Law Societies of Ontario and the Northwest Territories.

 Megan Andrews is a strong advocate with a knack for analytical thinking.
 She prides herself on providing thorough and thoughtful representation for all her clients from the moment the arrest call comes in.